grandseiken/foundryvtt-multilevel-tokens/README.md

 You could probably also use this functionality for other interesting things, like crystal balls, or who knows.

+This module also has a few other bonus features:
-As a bonus, since multi-level maps often need a way to travel between the floors, this module also supports simple teleports using a similar mechanism.
+* since multi-level maps often need a way to travel between the floors, simple teleports can be set up using a similar region-based mechanism.
+* you can also create regions that will execute a macro when a token enters.

 # Installation